 Join Our Mailing List

-As part of the EAMCW Initiative’s New York tour, Hong Da Chin 陈宏达, Jung Hwa Lee 이정화, and Thomas Piercyトーマス・ピアシー will present a talk and performance on Friday, 17 April 2026 at 5:00 p.m. at New York University.
-During the talk, these artists will share their traditional and contemporary music repertoires, their stories performing in the United States.
+As part of the EAMCW Initiative’s New York tour, Hong-Da Chin 陈宏达, Junghwa Lee 이정화, and Thomas Piercyトーマス・ピアシー will present a talk and performance on Friday, 17 April 2026 at 5:00 p.m. at New York University.
+During the event, the artists will perform excerpts from traditional and contemporary repertoires and share their experiences as musicians working in the United States.

 This event is free, but registration is required.